rails/rails/guides/source/contributing_to_ruby_on_rails.md

 The test suite runs with warnings enabled.
 Ideally, Ruby on Rails should issue no warnings, but there may be a few, as well as some from third-party libraries.
 Please ignore (or fix!) them, if any, and submit patches that do not issue new warnings.

-As of this writing (December, 2010) they are specially noisy with Ruby 1.9.
+As of this writing (December, 2010) they are especially noisy with Ruby 1.9.
 If you are sure about what you are doing and would like to have a more clear output, there's a way to override the flag:

 ```bash
 $ RUBYOPT=-W0 bundle exec rake test